 KN-02 Short Range Ballistic Missile

-The 9K79 Tochka (SS-21 Scarab) is a single-stage solid-propellant guided missile with a range of up to 70km and a CEP of 160m.
+The 9K79 Tochka ("Viper") (SS-21 Scarab) is a single-stage solid-propellant guided missile with a range of up to 70km and a CEP of 160m.
 Designed to replace the older, inaccurate FROG-7 unguided artillery rocket, it can carry a nuclear, chemical or conventional warhead.

 In 1983 Syria acquired SS-21 missiles supplied from the USSR.
 During mid-1996 Syrian missile technicians spent two weeks training in North Korea.
 The Syrian technicians reportedly provided North Korea with data on the SS-21 missile.
 In August 1996 Syria shipped Soviet-built 70km-range SS-21 Scarab missiles to North Korea.